w3f/polkadot-wiki/docs/general/staking-dashboard.md

   [Nominate](#nominate)).
 You can also change the [network](#network) (currently on Kusama).

 - **Section B: The Accounts Panel** allows you to connect one account to the dashboard.
 Once connected, the account will appear next to the `Accounts` button.
-If you are active as a nominator and/or a pool member, you can see it here.
+You can see it here if you are active as a nominator and/or a pool member.
 In this case, the account KSM Stash is a nominator (with no controller) and a member of the pool Insight Finance.
 Controller accounts are also shown here if applicable.
 Note that the dashboard will automatically fetch the stash or the controller as a read-only account if you connect one or the other.